- 1 Contributing

 To verify that the program was registered successfully, open the AutoClipX Configuration Interface, then click the “About” tab and look for your email address.

-Problems copying and pasting within the same document/program window
+Problems copying and pasting within the same document

-When you copy content and then select something else within the same document that you want to replace with what was copied, by default AutoClipX will copy the new selection.
-To avoid this, you can enable the option “Disable double copying in same window until paste” on the “Copying” tab, or you can paste from the Dynamic history stored by ClipMan, or you can disable AutoClipX and preform the operation manually.
+When you copy text, then select something else within the same document that you want to replace with what was copied, by default AutoClipX will copy the new selection also.
+To avoid this, you can enable the option “Disable double copying in same window until paste” or “Disable new copying until previous copy is pasted” on the “Copying” tab, or you can paste from the Dynamic history stored by ClipMan.

 Other/Intermittent copy or paste problems